If You Sell Your Vehicle, Do You Have to Tell Your Insurance Company?

 Getting a Refund

 Next, ask for a refund of the unused part of your premium payment and ask your insurer to backdate the cancellation to the date of sale.
 Here's where your policy language and the laws of your state come into play.
-One or the other may mandate that your insurer must issue you a refund.
+One may mandate that your insurer must issue you a refund.
 Then again, they may not.
 If they do, then canceling your policy should be enough.
 If they do not, you still may be in luck.
 You should always ask for a refund even if it is not required.

 There's a good chance the insurer will issue you one anyway.
 As mentioned above, insurers want to keep their customers happy because a happy customer is a repeat customer.
-They know that there's good chance you will be in the market for auto insurance again sometime in the future and giving you a reason to use them is worth more than keeping the unused part of your premium payment.
+They know that there's a good chance you will be in the market for auto insurance again sometime in the future and giving you a reason to use them is worth more than keeping the unused part of your premium payment.

 You will most likely have to furnish your insurer with a copy of the vehicle sales agreement or pink slip to prove the date of sale, but this very small hassle could save you a pretty penny.
 And as you know, "A penny saved is a penny earned."